 Again, life goes on.
 In 1909 W. J. Bailey formally opened his bluff-gone-awry as Greenwood Cemetery.
 And Odie Phillips, who had been hired to “sell” Bailey’s bluff, was superintendent.

-But by 1912, with his cemetery struggling financially as it competed with Greenwood, McPeak wasn’t able to repay the $6,000, and the bank foreclosed.
-The directors of the bank, including William Bryce, William Capps, and John P. King, paid off McPeak’s debt in 1912 and took over Mount Olivet.
+Meanwhile across town, in 1912 Flavious McPeak lost his Mount Olivet Cemetery to foreclosure.
+The directors of the bank, including William Bryce, William Capps, and John P. King, paid off McPeak’s debt and took over Mount Olivet.

 This detail from a 1918 map shows the Greenwood stop at the intersection of West 7th Street, Camp Bowie Boulevard, and Bailey Avenue.
 (The Van Zandt School shown preceded the Van Zandt Elementary School built in 1922 on University Drive. )